What Is the Difference Between Epoxy & Super Glue?

 Properties

 Both form a very strong bond.
-Super Glue, however, has very low shear strength which means that the parts bonded will resist direct pulling but not off angle stress.
+Super Glue, however, has very low shear strength which means that the parts bonded will resist direct pulling but not off-angle stress.
 Epoxy, on the other hand, has tremendous structural strength.
 Epoxy is better at filling voids between parts.
-Some brands of Super Glue work with additives to fill small voids.
+Some varieties of Super Glue include additives to fill small voids.

 Uses

 Epoxy, in its many formulations, is used as an adhesive, a coating for metal and composites, insulation of electronics, model making and many industrial applications.
-Super Glue is used on a much smaller scale, but in applications that vary from surgery to small parts assembly and as a wood finish.
+Super Glue is utilized on a much smaller scale, but in applications that vary from surgery to small parts assembly, and it is even used as a wood finish.

 Clean Up

 Epoxy, before it hardens, may be removed with acetone or white vinegar.
-Once it hardens it is very difficult, if not impossible, to remove without damage to the surface where it was stuck.
+Once it hardens it is very difficult, if not impossible, to remove without damage to the surface it was applied to.
 Super Glue can be removed, in either liquid or solid state, with acetone (nail polish remover) or gamma-butyrolactone (GBL).
-GBL may be more preferable because it is less toxic.
+GBL may be preferable because it is less toxic.

 Health Warnings

-In addition to excellent ventilation, gloves and eye protection should always be used in the presence of chemicals.
+Use both materials in well-ventilated areas.
+For added safety, wear rubber gloves and eye protection when working with these chemicals.
 Some users of epoxy can develop an allergic reaction to the hardener.
-Super Glue is an eye, nose, and throat irritant.
-It will also bond tissue almost immediately and it is flammable spontaneously with cotton and wool in sufficient quantities.
+Super Glue is an eye, nose, and throat irritant that will bond with tissue almost immediately.
+In addition it can combust spontaneously when it comes into contact with cotton or wool.